Best Rugged Laptops

 Additionally, in this section, we focused on the USB and/or other plug-ins that are present.

 When you are out traveling far from home- the reveal of an open electrical outlet resembles an oasis in a dry and brutal desert.
 Worrying about battery life is something that no user likes to contend with.
 That’s why we made sure to check to see how much life one charged battery would provide users.
-Some of easier designs that run off of Chrome OS and do not have that many programs installed can hold a steady charge for up to 12 hours.
+Some of the easier designs that run off of Chrome OS and do not have that many programs installed can hold a steady charge for up to 12 hours.
 Plus, many users have reported that battery performance doesn’t wither with every charge.
 From the day that you unpack it to a year later, these products should still offer you about 10-12 hours of power.
 When you get into the more powerful designs that run a Windows OS and have over 100GB of hard drive storage- the battery life begins to dwindle to around 3-5 hours.
 This isn’t ideal, but considering that amount of things that you can do on these models, it might be worth the limited battery life to suit your needs.

 While we don’t condone actually throwing things at your computers, we did want to make sure that the products we selected would be able to take a beating.
 While you are out there on the trails, the last thing that you want to worry about is the status of your gear.
 We have all been there before- feeling the need to constantly check to make sure the screen isn’t cracked after an unfortunate tumble.
 While conducting our research, we make sure to select products that had a tough enough outer shell to be able to absorb most falls.
 Another thing that we felt was important was the ability to repair them.
 Sometimes you might hit it at just a right angle that makes something inside break.
-For many of these products, you almost have to disassemble the entire unit just to replace one component.
+For many of these rugged laptops, you almost have to disassemble the entire unit just to replace one component.
 We tried to keep our eyes on products that were easy to repair.
 Most brands making this list can have individual components replaced simply by lifting up the keyboard.

 Expert Interviews & Opinions